Frome railway station: History

 In 1925, there were nine or ten trains per day between Radstock and Frome with just two on Sundays.
 In 1956, this had reduced to only three, with none on a Sunday.
 The line to Radstock was formally closed in July 1988 by the removal of two rail lengths at Hapsford.
 The first part of the branch remains open to carry aggregate freight trains from Whatley Quarry.
 Colliery traffic from Radstock closed in 1973.
 This section of line is mainly used by Mendip Rail; Freightliner Group will take over the line in November 2019.
 After the branch near Great Elm to the quarry, the rest of the route to Radstock is now the route of National Cycle Route 24, otherwise known as the Colliers Way.

 In February 2014, the station was refurbished.
 In December 2014 a plaque was installed at the station commemorating a journey made from Frome to London in 1912 by Leonard Woolf to propose marriage to writer Virginia Stephen.
-The journey to make the proposal, which was initially refused until a change of heart, was the start of one of the greatest literary partnerships of the twentieth century.